Gustl Mollath: First report from Report Mainz

 The case was first presented on TV by Report Mainz on 13 December 2011.
-Mollaths former wife was employed by the HypoVereinsbank and Gustl Mollath accused her and other employees of facilitating customers tax evasion.
+Mollath's former wife was employed by the HypoVereinsbank and Gustl Mollath accused her and other employees of facilitating customers tax evasion.
 The HypoVereinsbank then performed an internal investigation and subsequently terminated her employment in 2003, along with other employees.

 In light of these findings, court juror Mr. Westenrieder criticized the trial procedures.
 He assumed that the money laundering allegations by Mollath were inaccurate.
 The presiding judge interrupted and threatened Mollath with throwing him out of court, if he would ever mention the issue of tax evasion and black money transfers again.

 The report also criticized that the court didn't consider documents and handwritten notes about accounts in Switzerland, as well as the comprehensive 106 pages Mollath presented during the trial procedures.

 The report also accused the state prosecutor that they had detailed information from Mollath's complaint against his ex-wife of 11 June 2003 to pursue and check if there were tax evasion transfers going on.
 The Nuremberg state prosecutors dismissed these complaints as "too general."
 The state prosecutors stated to the magazine in writing that there is no reason for an investigation.